Climate Change Impacts on the Prairies

-- Northward shift of the boundary where grassland meets parkland or forest.
+- A northward shift of the boundary where grassland meets parkland or forest is expected to occur.

-- Greater potential for eutrophication of water bodies with more intense rainfalls increasing nutrient loads in local water systems.
+- Greater potential for eutrophication of water bodies as more intense rainfall events result in greater runoff that increases nutrient loads in local water systems.

 - Higher summer temperatures could increase the massive algae blooms in Prairie lakes.